Chapter 13: Host Rendering¶

 int format, int type, unsigned char* pixels);

-Reading pixels back from a GPU is the slowest part of the pipeline, so the renderer maintains a ReadbackWorker and a dedicated readback thread. setPostCallback() allocates a CPU buffer per display and starts the readback thread:
+Reading pixels back from a GPU is the slowest part of the pipeline, so the renderer maintains a ReadbackWorker whose doNextReadback() is called on the render thread, inline inside postImpl(). setPostCallback() allocates a CPU buffer per display and enqueues setup commands to m_readbackThread (a WorkerThread that handles Init, AddRecordDisplay, DelRecordDisplay, and GetPixels commands, but not per-frame readback):

 // Source: hardware/google/gfxstream/host/frame_buffer.cpp